dschmenk/PLASMA/README.md

 word txt2scrnb    = $0850,$08D0,$0950,$09D0,$0A50,$0AD0,$0B50,$0BD0
 ```

-Variables can have optional brackets; empty brackets don’t reserve any space for the variable but are useful as a label for data that is defined following the variable.
-Brackets with a constant inside defines a minimum size reserved for the variable.
+Variables can have optional brackets; empty brackets don't reserve any space for the variable but are useful as a label for data that is defined following the variable.
+Brackets with a constant inside define a minimum size reserved for the variable.
 Any data following the variable will take at least the amount of reserved space, but potentially more.

 Strings are defined like Pascal strings, a length byte followed by the string characters so they can be a maximum of 255 characters long.